vigor-nf/vigor/README.md

 # Writing your own NF

-- Run `make new-nf` at the root of the repository, and answer the prompts.
+- Run `make new-nf` at the root of the repository, and answer the prompt.
-- ???

 # Dependencies